iwtba4188/poe_ninja_redirect_to_trade/README.md

 ![usage_3](./image/usage_3.png)

 ## TODO
-- [ ] There are still some errors in word pendant pairing or unsuccessful matches.
+- [ ] There are still errors in modifier matching or matches that are not successful.
 - [x] The sequence of flasks and jewels is incorrect.

-## Note
+## Acknowledges
 To avoid numerous grammatical errors in my poor English, this README was translated using Copilot and manually corrected for inaccuracies.